uvoteam/DutySheets2Calendar/README.md

 Shifts occasionally fall out of the pattern, thus I decided to make them available in my pone's calendar.
-Not that google calendar is that useful for alarms - it does not allow to set notification sounds separately for timed events and wholeday events (you don't want an alarm at 8 o'clock in the Sunday three days before your dog's birthday, do you?), but it is much more convenient to have at least some form of notification.
+Not that google calendar is that useful for alarms - it does not allow to set notification sounds separately for timed events and wholeday events (you don't want an alarm at 8 o'clock in the Sunday's morning three days before your dog's birthday, do you?), but it is much more convenient to have at least some form of notification.

 ## Install